Definition of Rules

 Rules are different from the provisions of a declaration, bylaws, articles of incorporation or plat.
 The declaration can generally only be amended with the consent of the property owners.
 By contrast, rules are adopted by the board and are seldom recorded.
 Restrictions that might be valid if included in a declaration may be invalid if effected by a rule because property owners lack the safeguards afforded by the vote needed for an amendment to the declaration.

 An association has power to make rules in furtherance of its power over the common property.
 The association has no inherent power to regulate use of the individually owned properties in the community, however, except as authorized by statute or the CC&Rs, and as implied by its responsibility for management of the common property.

-The association’s power to regulate the use of common property is limited only by the provisions of the governing documents, any applicable statutes, and the requirement that the rules be reasonable.
-In determining the validity of a rule, the primary determinant is whether the rule is reasonably related to furthering a legitimate purpose of the association.
+The association’s power to regulate the use of common property is limited only by the provisions of the governing documents, any applicable statutes, the requirement that the rules be reasonable, and each board member's duty to exercise business judgment on behalf of the association and the owners.
+In determining the validity of such a rule, the primary determinant is whether the rule is reasonably related to furthering a legitimate purpose of the association.
 Rules designed to minimize wear and tear or damage to common property, to promote safety in use of common property, and to minimize conflicts over use of scarce resources, like parking or tennis courts, clearly further the association’s prime purpose of maintaining and managing the common property.

 Adoption or publication of rules that are illegal may subject an association to liability.
 See, e.g., Martin v.
 Palm Beach Atlantic Ass’n, 696 So.2d 919 (Fla.Dist.Ct.App.1997) (publication of house rules prohibiting occupancy by children under the age of 12 violates federal Fair Housing Act § 3604(c) even if there is no attempt to enforce the rules).